Top Things to Do in Santa Fe: A Guide to Art, Architecture, and Cuisine

 - Native American culture has shaped the city for centuries.

-- The Roundhouse capitol building is one of the few without a dome.
+- The Roundhouse Capitol Building is one of the few without a dome.

 First Five Things to Do in Santa Fe NM